What is a Kestrel?

 A kestrel is a type of falcon.
 The 13 or so members of Genus Falco considered kestrels differ from other falcons in that they mostly hover and take their prey on the ground rather than seizing prey on the wing.
 This is not to say that these pocket predators, so much smaller than hawks and eagles, don’t take other birds; many kestrel species do very well in urban environments where sparrows are both slow and plump.
-Generally, kestrels subsist on insects, birds, rodents, reptiles, amphibians, and sometimes even house cats.
+Generally, kestrels subsist on insects, birds, rodents, reptiles, amphibians, and sometimes even house cats (although this last point may be disputed.)

 One of the reasons kestrels are such a pleasant surprise is their beautiful plumage, an entirely unexpected blue and orange color scheme in some species that stacks up against the extravagance of any songbird.
 Male kestrel are much more colorful than the females.
 Such pronounced sexual color dimorphism is rare among raptors.
 The female tends to be larger than the male, which is typical among monogamous raptors.